uber/cadence/docs/03_concepts/index.md

 ## Activity Worker

-Workflow code is not expected to communicate to external systems directly.
-Instead it orchestrates activities.
+Workflow fault-oblivious code is immune to infrastructure failures.
+But it has to communicate to the unperfect external world where failures are common.
+All communication to external world is done through activities.
 Activities are pieces of code that can perform any application specific action like calling a service, updating database record or downloading file from S3.
 Cadence activities are very feature-rich comparing to queuing systems.
 Example features are task routing to specific processes, infinite retries, heartbeats and unlimited execution time.

 Activities are hosted by _activity worker_ processes that receive _activity tasks_ from the Cadence service, invoke correspondent activity implementations and report back task completion statuses.